Confusion over Nigeria’s unemployment rate stirs online debate

 The Nigerian Statistics Act of 2007 states: “The Statistician-General shall hold office for a tenure of 5 years in the first instance and may be re-appointment for another term of 5 years and no more.”

-There is no debate that joblessness remains a major problem in Nigeria.
+Still, there is no debate that joblessness remains a major problem in Nigeria.

 In five years, the country’s official unemployment rate tripled from 10.4 percent in 2015.
 More than half (52 percent) of job-seeking Nigerians below the age of 35 are now unemployed.